What Seneca taught about dealing with failure

 Seneca himself was to blame for repeated failure in certain areas.
 For instance, when he was the advisor to Emperor Nero (37-68 AD), he tried repeatedly to educate and improve Nero’s personality, but it was all to no avail.

-It didn’t take long for Nero to reveal himself a psychopath.
-Seneca’s efforts proved worthless and counterproductive.
-What an awful decision for Seneca to keep trying to improve what’s already doomed.
+It did not take long for Nero to reveal himself to be a psychopath.
+Seneca’s efforts proved not only worthless, but also counterproductive.
+What an awful decision for Seneca to keep trying to improve what was already doomed.

 If Seneca had left Rome earlier in the game, he could have led a peaceful life in the countryside.
 By staying in Rome, he ended up risking his life.
 Eventually, Nero pushed Seneca into suicide.

-Seneca’s dialogue “On Clemency” shows that he was trying hard to improve Nero’s character.
-The carefully argued ideas in the dialogue proved useless.
+Seneca’s essay “On Clemency” shows that he was trying hard to improve Nero’s character.
+The carefully argued ideas in the essay proved useless.
 Nero never paid attention to them, and continued to grow more tyrannical as time went by.

 Despite his profound knowledge of history, Seneca proved rather slow in comparing his own circumstances with thinkers of prior centuries.
 He revered Cato the Younger (95-46 BC) for his fierce opposition to Julius Caesar (100-44 BC), but could he not see that Cato ended up committing suicide?